 Vandalism is the willful or malicious destruction or defacement of public or private property.
 Even if the property damages are minimal, it is still a crime.
-Our Vandalism attorneys have extensive experience handling these cases, whether big or small.
-We will aggressively pursue the best possible outcome for you case.
-Vandalism can be considered either a misdemeanor or a felony depending on the severity of the damage.
-In felony cases jail time, fines and probation are possible outcomes.
-It is important that you have a seasoned vandalism lawyer to present an aggressive defense on your behalf.
+Our vandalism defense attorneys have extensive experience handling these cases, whether big or small.
+We will aggressively pursue the best possible outcome for your case.
+Vandalism can be considered either a misdemeanor or a felony, depending on the severity of the damage.
+In felony cases, jail time, fines and probation are possible outcomes.
+It is important that you have a seasoned vandalism lawyer present an aggressive defense on your behalf.

-We understand that being charged or accused of a crime puts you in a very stressful situation.
+At Stewart, Schmidlin, Bullock & Gourley, PLLC, we understand that being charged or accused of a crime puts you in a very stressful situation.
 The best way to handle this problem is to put your case in the hands of a skilled vandalism attorney.
-We have handled countless vandalism cases that have resulted in a desirable outcome for the defendant.
+Our experienced defense lawyers have handled countless vandalism cases that have resulted in a desirable outcome for the defendant.

 - No jail time